 Written by Rami Cassis

-Rami Cassis is a passionate kickboxer and has fought in six competitive bouts.
+Rami Cassis is a competitive kickboxer taking part in both open competitions and full-contact tournaments.
+He has fought in 6 competitive bouts (4W,1D,1L).

-Here, he sets out why he started kickboxing, how he approaches fights and what the sport means to him in relation to his personal and professional life.
+Here, Rami sets out why he started kickboxing, how he approaches fights and what the sport means to him in relation to his personal and professional life.

 I’ve had a decades-long relationship with kickboxing and combat sports, going right back to my teenage years at school in Sydney.